Complexity Bounds for Smooth Multiobjective Optimization: Related Work

-\paragraph{Multiobjective optimization algorithms.} Classical foundations and broad context are covered in the monograph by Miettinen \cite{Miettinen1998} and the survey of Marler and Arora \cite{MarlerArora2004Survey}.
+\paragraph{Multiobjective optimization algorithms} Classical foundations and broad context are covered in the monograph by Miettinen \cite{Miettinen1998} and the survey of Marler and Arora \cite{MarlerArora2004Survey}.
 For descent-type methods, the steepest–descent family beginning with \cite{FliegeSvaiter00} and including cone-ordered variants and refined convergence analyses \cite{DrummondSvaiter2005,CocchiLiuzziLucidiSciandrone2020} provides global convergence to Pareto-stationary points.
+Worst-case complexity guarantees of order $\mathcal{O}(\varepsilon^{-2})$ for trust-region and regularization frameworks in unconstrained MOO were established in \cite{GrapigliaYuanYuan2015}.
 Complexity aspects for gradient descent in smooth MOO are analyzed in \cite{FliegeVazVicente2019}.
 Universal nonmonotone line-search frameworks for non-convex MOO with convex constraints have also been proposed \cite{PinheiroGrapiglia2025Universal}.
 When progress is tracked through standard merit functions or stationarity surrogates, the resulting upper bounds are typically sublinear (e.g., $\mathcal{O}(1/k)$) in smooth convex settings \cite{TanabeFukudaYamashita2023OptLett, GoncalvesGoncalvesMelo2025FWRates}.
 Second-order frameworks — Newton-type and SQP — offer globalization with fast local behavior: globally convergent Newton methods for MOO with fast (often superlinear) local rates under standard regularity are developed in \cite{GoncalvesLimaPrudente2022}, while SQP-based schemes for constrained problems are given in \cite{FliegeVaz2016MOSQP}.
 Conditional-gradient (Frank--Wolfe) methods have been developed for vector/multiobjective optimization with global convergence to weakly efficient (Pareto-stationary) solutions under cone-convexity assumptions \cite{ChenYangZhao2023}.
 Away-step and related variants can accelerate convergence and, under additional geometric or curvature assumptions, deliver faster (sometimes linear) rates \cite{GoncalvesGoncalvesMelo2024AwayFW,GoncalvesGoncalvesMelo2025FWRates}, with adaptive generalized conditional-gradient methods extending this line \cite{GebrieFukuda2025}.
 Accelerated first-order schemes tailored to the multiobjective setting continue to mature: an accelerated proximal-gradient method with $\mathcal{O}(1/k^2)$ decrease for an appropriate merit measure is established in \cite{TanabeFukudaYamashita23}, and recent work clarifies monotonicity properties of multiobjective APG \cite{NishimuraFukudaYamashita2024}.
 Complementary practical gradient-based schemes and stationarity criteria, such as multiple-gradient descent, are surveyed in \cite{Desideri12}, and links to multi-task learning further motivate stationarity-based goals and algorithm design \cite{SenerKoltun18}.